uholeschak/ediabaslib/docs/Deep_OBD_for_BMW_and_VAG.md

 ## Background image
 It's possible to replace the background image.
 Simply store a custom `Background.jpg` file in the directory `de.holeschak.bmw_deep_obd\files\Images` (The `Images` subdirectory has to be created first).

+## DoIP certificate
+It's possible to copy a valid external DoIP certificate chain from ISTA to the directory `de.holeschak.bmw_deep_obd\files\Certificates`.
+Required is the file `keyContainer.pfx` and a `.pem` file with the CA certificate chain from the ISTA users certificate store.
+If the certificate is missing ot not valid, a temporary certificate chain will be generated, which has to be accepted by the vehicle.

 ## Android Auto
 Android Auto is now available in the release version of the _Deep OBD app_.